 Preventing Heat Stroke in Your Pets

-While we all welcome the warmth that summer brings, one of the biggest risks your pets face during the summer is the heat.
+While we all welcome summer warmth, one of the biggest risks your pet will face during the summer is the heat.
 Pets release heat through the pads of their feet and by panting, not sweating.
 This means animals are much less efficient at regulating heat and body temperature than humans.

-If you start noticing excessive panting and salivation, anxiety, disorientation, weakness, fever, rapid heartbeat and more, these are all signs of heat stroke.
-This can be fatal if it's left untreated, so contact your veterinarian as soon as possible.
-Move them to an air-conditioned or shaded area, and then apply ice packs or cold towels to their head, neck and chest.
+Watch your pet for excessive panting and salivation, anxiety, disorientation, weakness, fever, and rapid heartbeat which are all signs of heat stroke.
+This can be fatal if it's left untreated, so move them to an air-conditioned or shaded area.
+Then apply ice packs or cold towels to their head, neck and chest.
 Immersion in a cool (NOT cold) bath can also help lower their body temperature.
-Your veterinarian may administer IV fluids to counteract shock or medications to prevent brain damage.
+Contact your veterinarian as soon as possible to administer IV fluids to counteract shock and fluid loss or medications to prevent brain damage.

 Summer is a time for outdoor activities and enjoying the sunshine.
-With the right preparation, you can make sure your pets enjoy the weather as much as you do!
+With the right precautions, your pets will enjoy the weather as much as you do.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.